argoproj/argo-cd/docs/user-guide/sync-waves.md

 Argo CD executes a sync operation in a number of steps.
 At a high-level, there are three phases *pre-sync*, *sync* and *post-sync*.

-Within each phase you can have one or more waves, than allows you to ensure certain resources are healthy before subsequent resources are synced.
+Within each phase you can have one or more waves, that allows you to ensure certain resources are healthy before subsequent resources are synced.

 ## How Do I Configure Phases?